 Is it Too Scary?

 Aside from the safety factor, you may be wondering whether your child will even enjoy the fireworks.
-Several Circle of Moms members point out that this really varies with the child.
+Several readers point out that this really varies with the child.
 Ask yourself "How does [mine] respond to other noises, crowds, etc.?" as Kelly D. suggests.

 Some babies, like Tonda F.'s son, are fascinated by the colorful display: "My son saw them at 3 months and loved them and didn't get scared."
 Malinda T.'s son had a great time too: "He loved the fireworks.
 He was laughing and kept putting his hands up, trying to catch them in the sky!!"